- Information & Resources

 - Call the Rape Care Hotline at (888) 264-RAPE (toll free) or (888) THE WCMC (888-843-9262) 24-hour Crisis Hot Line.

-- Report the alleged offense as soon as possible to a responsible party such as:
+- Report the alleged offense as soon as possible to an Official with Authority:

 While the college encourages victims to report the incident to local or campus law enforcement to access all of the legal protections available, there is NO requirement to do so.
 Filing a report does not necessarily require a victim to prosecute the crime.